pe8ter/pslint/README.md

 ## Development

 `pslint` uses Gulp as its task runner.
-There's no need to install Gulp globally, since it appears in the _package.json_ as as a script.
-All Gulp tasks are written in TypeScript and you can find them at _tools/gulp_.
+There's no need to install Gulp globally, since it appears in the _package.json_ as a script.
+All Gulp tasks are written in TypeScript and you can find them in _gulpfile.ts_.

 To fully build the project, use the default Gulp task: